Learn the signs and symptoms of a stroke

 When a stroke occurs, doctors often say “time is brain.”
 That’s because every minute the brain is without oxygen due to a stroke, two million brain cells die.
 This can often lead to brain damage, disability or death.

-“Treatment for stroke can begin in the ambulance, so it’s really important to get someone who may be having a stroke medical assistance as soon as possible,” says Dr. Pavan Gupta, cardiologist with Prairie Cardiovascular.
-“Always call 9-1-1 if a stroke is suspected as immediate treatment and early intervention may minimize the long-term effects of stroke.”
+“Stroke patients can receive treatment in the ambulance, so it’s important to call for emergency assistance as soon as possible,” says Dr. Robert Woodruff, cardiologist with Prairie Cardiovascular.
+“If a stroke is suspected, always call 9-1-1 as immediate treatment and early intervention may minimize the long-term effects of stroke.”

 According to the Centers for Disease Control and Prevention (CDC), someone in the United States has a stroke every 40 seconds and someone dies of stroke every four minutes.

-HSHS St. Joseph’s Hospital Highland encourages everyone to know the signs of a stroke by remembering the phrase/acronym BE FAST:
+HSHS St. Francis Hospital encourages everyone to know the signs of a stroke by remembering the phrase/acronym BE FAST:

 B – Balance difficulty: Sudden loss of balance or coordination, weakness or dizziness